ZephyrusFoundation/.github/profile/readme.md

 You can contribute to the Zephyrus Foundation in several ways:

-- **Donate**: Help us keep the initiative going and support global causes by donating [here](#).
 - **Spread the Word**: Follow us on social media and share our content to help raise awareness.
 - **Collaborate**: If you're part of an organization or individual looking to partner with us, feel free to get in touch!

 ## Documentation

 We aim to maintain transparency in everything we do.
-Documentation on how we operate, our financials, and project impact reports can be found in the [docs](docs/) folder.
+Documentation on how we operate, our financials, and project impact reports can be found at our [**zephyrus-foundation.org**](https://zephyrus-foundation.org) when available.

 ## How Donations Are Used